bcgov/platform-developer-docs/src/docs/platform-automation/alertmanager.md

 ## Frequency

-Unresolved Critical level alerts are re-sent every 48 hours.
-Similarly, warning and info level alerts are re-sent every 5 days if they remain unresolved.

 Alerts are triggered only if the condition persists for 1 hour, minimizing unnecessary alerts during ongoing changes.

+Unresolved alerts are re-sent to the contacts.
+The frequency is based on the severity and environment.

+Critical alerts:

+- Tools are resent every 48 hours
+- Dev are resent every 24 hours
+- Test are resent every 12 hours
+- Prod are resent every 1 hour

+Warning and Info alerts:

+- Tools are resent every 5 days
+- Dev are resent every 4 days
+- Test are resent every 2 days
+- Prod are resent every 1 day

+For non-Prod environments, alert emails are only sent during business hours.
+Monday to Friday 16:00 UTC to 00:00 UTC (8am-4pm PST / 9am-5pm PDT).

 ## Alerts